IuliiaKonovalova/school_app/README.md

   ![Reset password page](documentation/features/reset_password_page/reset_password_page.png)

-  It has a dark-blue container with a reset password form which has a header and input fields for the user to fill in and a reset button.
+ It has a dark-blue container with a reset password form with a header and input fields for the user to fill in and a reset button.

   ![Reset password page header](documentation/features/reset_password_page/reset_password_page_box.png)

-  The header has a title "Reset Password" and a subtitle, which guide the user what actions should be done in order to regain the access to the user's account.
+The header has the title "Reset Password" and a subtitle, which guides the user on what actions should be done in order to regain access to the user's account.

   ![Reset password page header](documentation/features/reset_password_page/reset_password_page_box_header.png)

-  Underneath, there is a fields, where the user can type in his email address.
+Underneath, there are fields, where the user can type in his email address.

   ![Reset password page fields](documentation/features/reset_password_page/reset_password_page_field.png)

-  If the user typed a wrong email address, the email field will be highlighted.
+If the user types a wrong email address, the email field will be highlighted.

-  Underneath, there is a button "Reset My Password", which leads to the home page.
+There is a button "Reset My Password," which leads to the home page.
 The user will receive an email with a link to reset his password.

   ![Reset password page button](documentation/features/reset_password_page/reset_password_page_button.png)